hapr05/generator-scaffold-js/CONTRIBUTING.md

 * [Beginner issues](https://github.com/scaffold-js/generator-scaffold-js/labels/beginner) - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues](https://github.com/scaffold-js/generator-scaffold-js/labels/help%20wanted) - issues which should be a bit more involved than `beginner` issues.

+If you intended to work on an issue, please add a comment indicating you are working on it to help avoid conflicts.

 ### Pull Requests

 * Include screenshots in your pull request whenever possible.
 * Follow the [stylegudes](#styleguides).
 * Include thoughtfully-worded, well-structured unit tests for both the generator and generated code.
 * Ensure your changes maintain 100% code coverage without ignore comments.
+* Ensure code builds successfully and passes all code quality checks.
+* Run **gulp ci** and check result (**echo $?**) is 0.
 * Avoid platform-dependent code:
     * Use `require('fs-plus').getHomeDirectory()` to get the home directory.
     * Use `path.join()` to concatenate filenames.